-It is estimated that 8 to 20 percent of the more than 2.6 million service members who deployed in support of Operation Enduring Freedom/Operation Iraqi Freedom/Operation New Dawn have or may develop symptoms of PTSD[ Reference 4 ]; however, it is important to note that estimates vary widely depending on sampling procedures.
+Symptoms usually develop following a traumatic event, though “delayed expression” PTSD can occur where full diagnosis is not met until at least six months after the trauma.
+In DoD, eight to 20 percent of the more than 2.6 million service members who deployed in support of Operation Enduring Freedom/Operation Iraqi Freedom/Operation New Dawn have or may develop symptoms of PTSD.*** PTSD is treatable and many service members recover with appropriate treatment.

 Click on the buttons below to learn about what providers need to know in caring for patients who may have PTSD.